bozulonas/ttrpg-dice-roller/README.md

 - **Roll Animation & Sound**: Dice visually tumble with a pleasing falloff animation and sound effect when rolled.
 - **Re-roll Individual Dice**: Click on a rolled die image to re-roll just that single die with animation and sound, and update the total sum.
 - **"Roll Again" Functionality**: Click the main button when no new dice are selected to re-roll the exact same pool as the last roll.
-- **Instant Roll (Ctrl+Click)**: Hold Ctrl and click a dice selection icon to instantly roll 1 of that die type, bypassing the selection area.
+- **Instant Roll (Right Click)**: Right click a dice selection icon to instantly roll 1 of that die type, bypassing the selection flow.

 ## Installation